riferrei/pacman-with-elasticsearch/README.md

 Many people know how awesome the [Elastic Stack](https://www.elastic.co/elastic-stack) is and how powerful each technology from the stack can be.
 However, most users struggle to find an end-to-end example based on time series data that makes usage of important features of the stack in a simple to understand scenario.
 If that's you then you are in the right place.
-Meet Pac-Man with Elastic Stack.
+Meet **Pac-Man with Elastic Stack**.

 <center><img src="images/pacman.jpg" width="800" height="350"></center>